hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 #### Courses

 - **[15-122 Principles of Imperative Computation](https://www.cs.cmu.edu/~15122/)**
-  - C (well, C0) is hard.
-And annoying.
+  - C (well, C0) is hard with no previous exposure, and it takes time for things to start making sense.
+  - Lectures were quite boring, although objectively speaking the content is useful especially for someone who hasn't systematically learnt about data structures like me.
-  - Lectures were a bit boring, although I did learn a lot, especially when it comes to data structures.
-Writing contracts and invariants and proving correctness was also somewhat interesting.
+  - Writing contracts and invariants and proving correctness was somewhat interesting of a concept, although it did get annoying at times.

 - **21-241 Matrices and Linear Transformations**
-  - Took it with my 21-127 professor Irina.
-I like her lecturing style, and the content was easier comparing to 127 - although also slightly less interesting.
+  - Not quite interested in linear algebra, but it was tolerable since the content was easier than that of 21-127 and the workload was also lighter.

 - **76-101 Interpretation and Argument**
-  - Took it with my 76-100 professor Keely Austin.
-The topic was virtues, which was also slightly less appealing to me.
-  - Heavier focus on analysis and writing techniques comparing to 76-100.
+  - Heavier focus on analysis and more involved writing techniques comparing to 76-100.
+  - From what I heard, people's experience in this class varies highly depending on which section they are in, since professors and topics are different.
+Even within the same section, the professor may have preference for certain writing styles.
+(Same thing holds for 76-100)

 - **73-102 Principles of Microeconomics**
   - I thought I was interested in economics until I took this course - it's not the course's problem though.
-It's fairly easy, also James Best is humorous and teaches well.
+It's fairly easy, and my professor (James Best) was humorous and explained things well.
 Quite some overlap with AP Microeconomics.

 - **99-251 Seminar for Supplemental Instruction**
   - Back then, to become a Supplemental Instruction/Excel leader, one needs to take this training course.
 Not sure if it's still the case after the academic development department was restructured.
   - Practices some basics of teaching for collaborative learning, supporting academic development and stuff.
-A good break from schoolwork.
+I just treated it as break from schoolwork.

 - **☆ 98-182 (Student Taught Courses) Billiard Games: From Noob to Pro**
   - Very fun and I enjoyed a lot.
 Pretty unfortunate that in-person practice was disrupted because of the pandemic.